-The purpose of the major shareholder notification is to ensure that the investors are able to acquire or sell shares with full knowledge of the ownership structure in a company.
+The purpose of the obligation to notify major shareholdings is to ensure that potential investors can invest with full knowledge of the ownership and voting rights structure of a listed company.

-When a company receives a notification to the effect that the holdings of a shareholder reaches, excaeeds or falls below the thresholds mentioned, the company must publish an announcement within three days.
+When the issuing company receives the notification from the shareholder, the company must publish an announcement to the market within three working days.

 How do I notify the Danish FSA?

 You have to notify the Danish FSA of your major shareholdings by completing a standard form and upload it to our reporting system (OASM).